f5devcentral/f5-ci-docs/docs/cilium/cilium-bigip-info.rst

    * BIG-IP requires static route setup to Cilium managed pod CIDR network BIG-IP tunnel subnet ``any random private subnet starting with 192.x or 10.x that is MANUALLY configured`` should be ``OUTSIDE OF K8S POD CIDR           AUTOMATICALLY ASSIGNED BY K8S`` network, it may cause conflicts if a node podCIDR overlap with BIG-IP tunnel subnet.
       ``DO NOT CREATE DUMMY NODE FOR BIGIP IN K8S CLUSTER``

    * BIG-IP HA pair, each BIG-IP ``SHOULD HAVE DIFFERENT`` tunnel subnet or ``vtep.cidr``

+   * CIS pod must be able to create fake node FDB entry starting with `0a:0a:0x:0x:0x:0x` where 0x is hex of k8s node ip octet, on BIG-IP, run `tmsh show net fdb`, if the k8s node FDB is missing, the tunnel WILL NOT WORK

 .. code-block:: bash